Luigi Kasimir: Personal life

 Kasimir was born in 1881 at Pettau, today Ptuj, Slovenia, then a part of the Austro-Hungarian monarchy.
 His grandfather was a painter and a poet, and his father an officer in the Habsburg army, who later became a professional painter.
-Kasimir attended the Vienna Academy of Art where he studied under William Unger, who introduced him to the technique of the colored etching, and also to his future wife, Tanna Hoernes (1887-1972), also an artist.
-His son, Robert Kasimir (1914-2002), was a painter and also, like his father, specialized in colored etchings.
+Kasimir attended the Vienna Academy of Art where he studied under William Unger, who introduced him to the technique of the colored etching, and also to his future wife, Tanna Hoernes (1887–1972), also an artist.
+His son, Robert Kasimir (1914–2002), was a painter and also, like his father, specialized in colored etchings.
 Luigi Kasimir died in 1962 in Grinzing, a suburb of Vienna.

-Activity at the time of National Socialism and susequent trials
+Activity at the time of National Socialism and subsequent trials

 Kasimir was an early National Socialist, joining the Nazi party (NSDAP) in 1933, illegal at the time in Austria.
 He also belonged to Sturmabteilung of the NSDAP.
 He took over the Jewish firm that had represented him, and played a role in the purchase of paintings by Egon Schiele from the Heinrich Rieger collection.

 After the end of National Socialist rule, Kasimir was charged in November 1945 with high treason, illegal membership in the NSDAP since 1933 and failure to register.
 The trial began on 16 June 1946 before the Austrian People's Court in Vienna.
 On 22 June 1946 Kasimir was sentenced to 18 months of severe, aggravated prison for illegality and registration fraud.

 Furthermore, Kasimir was accused of unlawful enrichment through the Aryanization of the Halm & Goldmann art dealership.
 Apparently, after the Anschluss of Austria on 13 March 1938, Kasimir used his early party membership to acquire the Vienna-based art dealership.
 In October 1938, together with the art publisher Ernst Edhoffer, Kasimir signed a contract with the previous owner Elsa Gall, who until then had had the exclusive right to sell Kasimir's etchings, for a purchase price of 73,000 Reichsmarks (RM).
 Gall was Jewish origin and had decided to sell due to her perilous situation then was pressured to emigrate to the US in May 1939.
-As a result, Kasimir and Edhoffer did not meet the payment demands against Gall and probably made a only down payment of 10,000 RM.
+As a result, Kasimir and Edhoffer did not meet the payment demands against Gall and probably made only a down payment of 10,000 RM.
 The company was entered into the commercial register on 20 January 1939 under the new name of Edhoffer & Kasimir.